 - EDI (Electronic Data Interchange): R/3 supports EDI standards for the electronic exchange of data with trading partners.

-- File-based integration: Flat files (e.g. CSV, XML) are often used for batch data exchange between R/3 and external systems.
+- File-Based Integration: Flat files (e.g. CSV, XML) are often used for batch data exchange between R/3 and external systems.

 - Web services: ECC supports web services, including SOAP and REST, for providing and consuming services.